 Add your screening to our event’s map, so that like-minded members in our community know about it.

 As a takeaway from your event, you might want to encourage attendees to take action by signing up for the Plastic Free July challenge.
 It’s a great way of stirring action and focussing on positive solutions, rather than overwhelming people with the scale of the plastic waste issue.

 Taking the next steps

-People are likely to bring their own snacks, food and drink as well.
-Be sure to encourage them to avoid single-use plastic when they do, and share plastic free ideas with them in the lead-up to the event.
-That could include encouraging them to bring reusable water bottles, and assuring them that you’ll have water stations on-site (if that’s the case) or simply highlighting reusable containers or wax wraps as the best solutions for bringing food.
+If people bring their own snacks or drink encourage them to avoid single-use plastic and promote this in the lead-up to the event.
+Encourage people to bring reusable water bottles and make sure refills are available or simply share ideas such as reusable containers or wax wraps as the best solutions for bringing food.

 Making an impact: